 PREREQUISITE: MDWF 2010 or currently a CPM/RM The purpose of this course is to teach students basic facts about the administration of drugs commonly used in the direct entry practice of midwifery.
 A midwife should be familiar with methods of research and client education regarding the safety of drugs in the childbearing years and educate clients about benefits and risks.
-Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified
+Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.

 MDWF 2080 Ante/Intrapartum FHR Surveillance, 2 cr.

 PREREQUISITE: MDWF 2010 and must be in Clinical Placement or currently a CPM/RM

-This course offers a thorough review of fetal heart surveillance procedures.
-It discusses the physiological basis and instrumentation of monitoring, baseline fetal heart rate and antepartum monitoring.
+This course offers a thorough review of fetal heart surveillance procedures while encouraging critical thinking.
+It discusses the physiological basis and instrumentation of antepartum and intrapartum monitoring including intermittent auscultation, electronic fetal monitoring and ultrasound.
 The course teaches what AAT (Auscultated Acceleration Test) is and how we can use it prenatally and during labor.
-The second part of the class is about problems that can arise, like bradycardia, tachycardia, sinusoidal pattern and periodic and nonperiodic changes.
+The second part of the class is about problems that can arise, like baseline changes, bradycardia, tachycardia, sinusoidal pattern and periodic and nonperiodic changes.
 The assignments include several case study evaluations.